How to find and interpret moon cycles in your birth chart.

 - 12th house: spirituality, sometimes a period of solitude, seeking quiet, rest, or refuge; may indicate a change in some part of your life.

 There’s a lot more you can glean from a biwheel like this.
 For example, the new moon in Pelosi’s 6th house is in a pile-up with the heavyweights Saturn and Pluto.
 With transiting Jupiter about to move into Pelosi’s 6th house, we see her preparing to take on ambitious projects.
 With transiting Juno, asteroid of equality, also falling right in the midst of her natal Venus-Vesta conjunction, I’d venture that she will work her usual Scorpio deal-making magic with House progressives to be our next Speaker of the House—poised to fight for love of country (Vesta) and community values (Juno), she’ll likely come on strong fighting for justice right out of the gate.

 It won’t all be easy though.
 With transiting Uranus on her natal Saturn and Pluto just having moved into her 7th house, the right use of power and weighty, unpredictable matters are certainly going to be on her mind.
 But she’ll have a lot going for her next year.
 With transiting Pallas conjunct her natal North Node, the transiting North Node conjunct her Vertex, and Mars on her Sun at this Jan.
-5 new moon, she may be just the warrior the country needs—and she’ll suited for the job.
+5 new moon, she may be just the warrior the country needs—and she’ll be well suited for the job.
 With Mercury on her natal Eros and Ceres conjunct her Moon, no doubt she’ll be delighted to hold the Speaker’s gavel once again.